15Mark/Booklist-Beta/README.md

 2. Open your browser and navigate to `http://localhost:3000` to access the web interface.

-3. To run the Node.js client examples (Tasks 10-13):
+3. To run the Node.js client examples:
 ```bash
 npm run client
 ```